linux-system-roles/snapshot/README.md

 Boolean - default is false.
 Only supported on operating systems that support snapshot manager (snapm) version 0.5.0 or later.
 When set to true, and passed to the 'snapshot' command, the snapshot created will have a corresponding revert boot entry.

-Booting into the revert entry will trigger an automatic revert operation, merging the snapshot back into the origin volume.
-This provides a boot-time rollback mechanism for disaster recovery.
+To perform a disaster recovery revert:

+1. Run `snapshot_lvm_action: revert` to initiate the revert operation
+2. Reboot into the revert boot entry to complete the revert

-The revert boot entry will be removed when the snapset is removed.
+The revert boot entry is part of a two-step process and does NOT initiate a revert on its own - you must first run the revert action, then boot into the revert entry.
+The revert boot entry will be removed when the snapset is removed or after a successful revert operation completes.

 ### snapshot_use_copr (EXPERIMENTAL)